crosshj/experiments/bartok/.NOTES/MARKETING.md

   * However, it may not be that thing and that is not the sole vision for it.
   * Consider the following an exploration of what bartok is(will be).

+## TL;DR
+  * bartok takes inspiration from all of the following in some regard
+  * bartok will most likely not do any one of these things as well as any one of these do

 ## Bartok IS or NOT (maybe)

 ### editor